What TSA Allows and Restricts: A-Z Travel Security Guide

 hazardous waste in it

-In our comprehensive article, everything TSA approved, we covered checked luggage, but there is also another type of baggage.
+In our comprehensive article, we covered checked luggage, but there is also another type of baggage.
 When traveling by air, you can take luggage onto the plane, which is known as carry on luggage.
-But what is a carry on bag?
+But what is considered a carry on bag?

 TSA created the 3-1-1 rule after 911 to help protect passengers.
 The rule is about how much and how many liquids you can carry onto a plane.
-Some liquids can trigger the scanners, so it is easier for everything TSA approved to limit the quantity to protect all passengers.
+Some liquids can trigger the scanners, so it is easier to limit the quantity to protect all passengers.

 What Can I Put In My Carry On?

-Here is a list of everything TSA approved items you can take in your carry on bag.
-Please remember to look at the 3-1-1 rules on how to carry TSA approved items.
+Here is a list of items commonly allowed through TSA screening you can take in your carry on bag.
+Please remember to look at the 3-1-1 rules on how to carry these types of items.

 Alcohol 3.4 ounces and less than 70% alcohol contentE-liquids 3.4-ounce bottles or lessLiquid foundation 3.4 oz or lessPeanut butter 3.4 oz or less